 Xanthe is an award-winning nonprofit founder and journalist whose reporting has been featured in Newsweek, Foreign Affairs, Foreign Policy, and beyond.
 During the coronavirus pandemic, she was among the first to write about the disproportionate impact of the economic crisis on women in a major U.S. news outlet (TIME).
 Xanthe then called for a federal release of data to better inform policies in The Boston Globe.
 She and her team reported based on exclusive statistics received from 17 state agencies to show women as the majority of unemployment seekers in all states.
 Over a dozen journalism outlets including The New York Times sourced The Fuller Project’s data reporting, which led the national news cycle three weeks ahead of federal data releases.

 In 2019, Xanthe was named among the top 40 under 40 by the Leadership Center for Excellence for outstanding public service.
 Xanthe is the Founder and Board Chair Emeritus of Advancing Girls’ Education in Africa, a thriving nonprofit in East Africa which has served 3,000 girls with secondary school opportunities.
 The UN gave AGE Africa a good practice award, and Michelle Obama endorsed the organization’s work.
-CBS’s The Early Show, Voice of America, The Christian Science Monitor, and several African media outlets.
+CBS’s The Early Show, Voice of America, The Christian Science Monitor, and several African media outlets have covered their work.
 The nonprofit named the Xanthe Scharff Workplace Experience project in her honor.

 Formerly, Xanthe was the Associate Director at the Center for Universal Education at Brookings where she led research and programming on girls’ education.
 There, she published extensively and edited a volume on girls’ education, built a partnership with Brookings India, and facilitated a network of 60 global foundations.
 She was an Education Pioneers Fellow and a Peace Scholar at the United States Institute of Peace during her investigation into government and donor failures to support the survivors of a devastating 20-year war in Northern Uganda.

 The Fletcher School awarded Xanthe her doctorate in International Relations for research on post-conflict education, during which she was named Minear Fellow, Earhart Fellow, Henry Leir Fellow, and was an Active Citizenship Fellow.
 She was also a D.C.
 Education Fellow and worked at the District of Columbia Public Schools.
-She is a member of the Council on Foreign Relations and she has worked with organizations including The World Bank, United Nations, Arabella Advisors, CARE, and Save the Children.
+She is a member of the Meridian Center Rising Leadership Council and a lifetime member of the Council on Foreign Relations and she has worked with organizations including The World Bank, United Nations, Arabella Advisors, CARE, and Save the Children.
 Xanthe graduated with honors from New York University and completed executive education courses at Harvard Business School and the Kennedy School at Harvard.

 Xanthe serves on the Board of Advisors of The War Horse, an award-winning nonprofit newsroom that supports military spouses and educates the public on military service, having herself been a military spouse during numerous 9/11 deployments.
 Having lived in Argentina and Peru, Xanthe speaks Spanish.
 She has also lived and worked in Turkey, Uganda, Sudan, and Malawi and now leads The Fuller Project’s headquarters in Washington, D.C., where she lives with her two children.
 If not working, you can find her running, reading, or heading to the woods.